 Cand.
 Soc. in Development and International Relations, Global Refugee Studies from Aalborg University (2013).
 Worked with ethnic minority integration in the Copenhagen Municipality and in civil society organizations focusing on youth activism.
 Currently working as project coordinator in Sabaah, a volunteer-based organization for LGBTQ people with ethnic minority background in Denmark.
 With DIS since 2015.

-Sara Gjermandsen has an M.A. in English and Gender Studies and a B.A. in English and Minority Studies (University of Copenhagen 2014 and 2010).
-She previously worked as a research Assistant at the Co-ordination for Gender Research at The University of Copenhagen and as an editorial assistant at the research journal ’Women, Gender & Research.
+M.A. in English and Gender Studies and a B.A. in English and Minority Studies (University of Copenhagen 2014 and 2010).
+Worked as a research Assistant at the Co-ordination for Gender Research at The University of Copenhagen and as an editorial assistant at the research journal ’Women, Gender & Research.
 With DIS since 2015.
 Currently working as the assistant program director of Gender & Sexuality.
 With DIS since 2015.

 M.D.
 (University of Copenhagen, 2016).
 Ph.D. student at the University of Copenhagen and at Rigshospitalet Glostrup within the fields of neurology and endocrinology.
 Pre-graduate research year at the department of Cardiology, Nephrology and Endocrinology at Nordsjællands Hospital Hillerød.
 With DIS since 2011.